vzhang90/Kickstarter_Analysis/README.md

 ## Overview of Project

 Louise is an up-and-coming playwright, whose recent first-ever crowdfunding campaign for her play *Fever* came close to reaching the $10,000 initially estimated goal.
-Despite not reaching her fundraising goal in a short amount of time, she wants to know how different campaigns fared in relation to their launch dates and their funding goals.
+Despite not achieving her fundraising goal in a short amount of time, she wants to know how different campaigns fared in relation to their launch dates and their funding goals.

 This project's main purpose is to analyze the data with Excel to organize, sort, and analyze crowdfunding data to determine whether there are specific factors that make a project's campaign successful.